Galphimia glauca might block reactions in the body that cause allergy symptoms. It might also reduce anxiety and have sedative effects.

-People take Galphimia glauca by mouth for hay fever, anxiety, and other conditions, but there is no good scientific evidence to support these uses.
+People use Galphimia glauca for hay fever, anxiety, asthma, and other conditions, but there is no good scientific evidence to support these uses.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.